 If you are told you cannot get carer’s allowance you can ask for the claim to be looked at again.
 This is called a mandatory reconsideration.
 After this is done you can appeal if necessary.
 A welfare right officer from your local council or Citizens Advice Bureau will be able to help you with this.

 Extra money for carers in Scotland

-A new benefit to replace carer’s allowance, called Scottish Carer’s Allowance, will be introduced by the Scottish Government by the end of 2021.
+A new benefit to replace carer’s allowance, called Scottish Carer’s Allowance, will be introduced by the Scottish Government.
 It will combine carer’s allowance and the supplement.

-You may be able to claim a young carer grant if you care for an adult who is getting personal independence payment daily living component, disability living allowance care component at middle or highest rate or attendance allowance.
+If you are 16 to 18 years old and care for an adult who is getting personal independence payment daily living component, disability living allowance care component at middle or highest rate or attendance allowance, you may be able to claim a young carer’s grant.